When Employees Aren’t Working: How to Motivate Underperforming Employees￼

 And the teacher gets a self-esteem boost that comes from being in a position to make a difference in another person’s life.

-Give a struggling employee the chance to feel like what they do matters.
-To care about what they do, and the difference they can make.
+This way, a struggling employee feels like what they do matters, and will care about what they do, and the difference they can make.
 You could ask them to onboard a new hire or give an employee looking to get promoted a glimpse into what they do.

 Training another person may give an underperforming employee a sense of pride that extends to the rest of their duties.